STARS4ALL/TESS-IDA-TOOLS/doc/TESS-IDA-TOOLS-Example.md

 # Astropy ECSV Files processing Tutorial

-In this example, we are going to process ECSV monthly files from stas289 TESS-W photometer.
+This example processes one ECSV monthly file from stas289 TESS-W photometer and plots some graphics using `Astropy` and `Matplotlib`.
-Some examples of basic AstroPy tables usage is shown below.
+Basic `AstroPy` tables usage is shown.